• Skip to primary navigation

 Burnt ends are typically one inch cubes that are sauced and smoked.

-They are said to have originated in Kansas City by a few early BBQ pioneers.
-Today you can swing by Jack Stack or Joe’s Kansas City (formerly Oklahoma Joe’s) and taste their version of the KC origin story.
 We are using the entire packer brisket, smoking it, and then separating the point from the flat to make burnt ends.
 Serve the brisket flat along side of the burnt ends or as the main dish with the burnt ends as the appetizer.

 Don’t let the name fool you.
 Burnt ends are not, in fact, burnt.
 They are cubed up and have a darker color from the smoke creating bark, and then continue to form more color as they cook in the sauce.
-The sugar in the sauce caramelizes helped by adding honey, butter, agave nectar, or any other similar ingredient.
-There are even variations of burnt ends from other meats, like pork belly burnt ends.

 How to Make Burnt Ends

-1. Smoke the brisket.
+1. Smoke the Brisket.
 Some may separate the point and just smoke that, which is fine, but we just cook them together all at once.

 2. Separate the Point and Flat.
 After the brisket reaches 165 degrees Fahrenheit use a long slicer knife along the fat pocket that is between the point and flat and separate the two muscles.

-4. Remove from smoker.
+4. Remove from Smoker.
 We typically probe the burnt ends with an instant read thermometer, like the Thermoworks Thermapen, for texture and the general temperature of the burnt ends is 200 – 210 degrees F. They should probe like butter.

 Smoke the Whole Brisket

-Start by cooking the brisket packer as you would normally, this post highlights the details.
-Ideal cooking temperature is low, 250 degrees Fahrenheit.
-We use fruit woods readily available in the Pacific Northwest.
-We recommend you use your favorite local wood.
-Typically this runs up to five or six hours until an internal temperature of 165 degrees, measured by a leave in blue tooth thermometer, like the Thermoworks Smoke unit.
+Typically this process runs up to five or six hours until an internal temperature of 165 degrees, measured by a leave in blue tooth thermometer, like the Thermoworks Smoke unit.

 Taking temperature of brisket for burnt ends.